chrisb13/cb.github.io/hpc/index.md

 High Performance computing/*nix related blog posts.

-During my PhD I've noticed that the computer science community has solved a bunch of issues that Climate Science folk could really benefit from...
+I've noticed that the computer science community has solved a bunch of issues that Climate Science folk could really benefit from...